-Trying to select the right air filter for your Fort Wayne home can be a daunting experience.
+Just go to any home improvement store and the choice of home air filters can be dizzying.
 What’s the best one?
-Should you just get the cheapest?
-These are just a couple of the questions that make selecting home air filters so mind-boggling.
+Does the price reflect the quality?
+These are just a couple of the questions that make the selection mind-boggling.
 Let Rolf Griffin Service Experts try to help you de-mystify the air filter dilemma.

-Here’s an easy way to figure out how efficient your old filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Hold the filter horizontally, then taking everyday table salt, pour the salt through the filter to see how much comes out the other side.
+Here’s a simple way to figure out how efficient your old filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Hold the filter horizontally, then using common table salt, pour the salt through the filter to see the amount comes out the other side.
 If some or all the salt falls through the filter, then you can imagine that the filter will let dust pass through as well.
 You might want to upgrade your filter to something more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.